-In January 2010, the FASB issued ASU No. 2010-06, "Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements" ("ASU No. 2010-06").
-ASU No. 2010-06 amends ASC 820 and clarifies and provides additional disclosure requirements on the transfers of assets and liabilities between Level 1 (quoted prices in active market for identical assets or liabilities) and Level 2 (significant other observable inputs) of the fair value measurement hierarchy, including the reasons for and the timing of the transfers.
+In January 2010, the FASB issued ASU 2010-06, "Fair Value Measurements and Disclosures (ASC 820): Improving Disclosures about Fair Value Measurements" ("ASU 2010-06").
+ASU 2010-06 amends ASC Topic 820 and clarifies and provides additional disclosure requirements on the transfers of assets and liabilities between Level 1 (quoted prices in active market for identical assets or liabilities) and Level 2 (significant other observable inputs) of the fair value measurement hierarchy, including the reasons for and the timing of the transfers.
 Additionally, the guidance requires a roll forward of activities on purchases, sales, issuance, and settlements of the assets and liabilities measured using significant unobservable inputs (Level 3 fair value measurements).
-ASU No. 2010-06 became effective for the first interim or annual reporting period for the Company beginning on January 1, 2010, except for the gross presentation of the Level 3 roll forward, which is required for annual reporting periods beginning for the Company on July 1, 2011 and for interim reporting periods thereafter.
-Early application is permitted and comparative disclosures are not required in the period of initial adoption.
-The adoption of this ASU did not have a material impact on the Company's financial statements.
+ASU 2010-06 became effective for the Company beginning July 1, 2010, except for the gross presentation of the Level 3 roll forward, which was required for annual reporting periods beginning July 1, 2011 and for interim reporting periods thereafter.
+Early application was permitted and comparative disclosures were not required in the period of initial adoption.
+The adoption of ASU 2010-06 did not have a material impact on the Company's consolidated financial statements.

 In July 2010, the FASB issued ASU 2010-20, "Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Loss" ("ASU 2010-20").
-ASU 2010-20 amends ASC Topic 310, "Receivables" to enhance disclosures about the credit quality of financing receivables and the allowance for credit losses by requiring an entity to provide a greater level of disaggregated information and to disclose credit quality indicators, past due information, and modifications of its financing receivables.
+ASU 2010-20 amends ASC 310, "Receivables" to enhance disclosures about the credit quality of financing receivables and the allowance for credit losses by requiring an entity to provide a greater level of disaggregated information and to disclose credit quality indicators, past due information, and modifications of its financing receivables.
 ASU 2010-20 is effective for interim or annual fiscal years for the Company beginning January 1, 2011.
 The Company's adoption of ASU 2010-20 did not have a material impact on its consolidated financial statements.